How Do Prior Arrests Or Convictions Impact My Pending Case?

 Yes, in most cases, if alternatives to incarceration are available I recommend them to my client.
 However, if you have a client you believe will have difficulty complying with the terms of probation, he or she may be better off accepting a shorter jail or prison term, thereby limiting exposure to the highest available sentence.
 That is a decision the client must make for himself or herself.

-For more information on Impact Of Prior Arrests And Convictions, an initial consultation is your next best step.
+For more information on Impact Of Prior Arrests And Convictions, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (940) 440-5250 today.

 Call For A Free Consultation